arunbaby0/arunbaby.com/_dsa/0002-valid-parentheses.md

 ## Introduction

 The Valid Parentheses problem introduces one of the most fundamental data structures in computer science: the **stack**.
-While the problem itself seems simple—matching brackets in a string—the underlying pattern is ubiquitous in software engineering:
+While the problem itself seems simple matching brackets in a string the underlying pattern is ubiquitous in software engineering:

 - **Compilers** use stacks to parse expressions and ensure syntactic correctness
 - **Web browsers** use stacks to manage the back button (page history)